Location: Malapascua, Philippines

 We aim to place all our volunteers in ‘homestay’ accommodation.
 This means you would be housed with a family within the local community.
 Indeed, this homestay initiative is one of our ongoing alternative livelihood programmes on Malapascua.
 All houses are carefully chosen to meet certain standards with regards to cleanliness, amenities and security.
 It is worth mentioning that we understand this option doesn’t suit all people.
 As such we do offer alternative ‘bungalow’ style accommodation, but at an extra cost.
 Consult with us when applying.

 Wifi is available for free whilst at the project.

 - Minimum 3 weeks commitment

 - Ability to swim 400 metres, unaided.
 Any stroke, no time limit.

 - Must be of sound physical health and able to work occasional long hours

-- Determination, self-motivation and ability to work in a team environment
+- Enthusiastic, motivated, positive attitude and ability to work well in a team environment’

 - Interest in Marine Conservation